KhushiTayal/stocks-etfs-broking-website/README.md

 ## Introduction

 GrowwStonks is an online platform dedicated to stock market data.
-It presents information about top-performing and underperforming stocks, offers comprehensive stock details and financial data, and provides visual representations such as Line, Candlestick, and Bar charts.
+It presents information about top-performing and underperforming stocks, offers comprehensive stock details and financial data, and provides visual representations such as Line charts.
 Additionally, it includes a convenient quick search feature for easily locating your preferred stocks.

 ## Features